 Component 2: Contemporary Scholars Conference (CSC)

-Global Focus Programme (GFP)
+Component 3: Global Focus Programme (GFP)

-The GFP is a six-week tour, undertaken with a group of 8-10 international Nuffield scholars from different countries.
+The GFP is a four-week tour undertaken with a group of 8-10 Nuffield Scholars from different countries.
 Typically, each small group travels to five or six countries across three to four continents.